Krsmanovic-S/fitfuel/README.md

 <h2>🌐 Frontend</h2>

 The frontend is built by HTML, JS and custom CSS.
-The styling is powered by **SCSS**, which means the main styles.css files is generated dynamically and compressed to reduce its size.
+The styling is powered by **SAAS**, which means the main styles.css files is generated dynamically and compressed to reduce its size.
 Website is optimized for all devices as well using custom media queries.
 The structure of the layout is done using **'Flexbox'** and **'CSS Grid'**, two most modern ways to create designs.
 HTML is structured using the BEM notation, making it easy to read and expand.
 CSS is a bit complex, I wanted to show what I know when it comes to styling as well as proper structuring.
 During development, I used the 'live-server' extension to speed up my workflow on the frontend part.